-We hope having the included information at hand, and in one place is helpful to you as you progress through your formal education, internship, and career.
+It is our belief that having the following information in one place is helpful to scholars as they progress through their education and child welfare careers.
 We are thrilled that you have chosen to help us serve the children and families of Louisiana.
 Thank you for joining us!